-Your 401(k) plan sets the stage for your retirement.
-Is it ever okay to raid the account before you reach retirement?
-There are penalties in place to discourage taking money out early; however, more than one-third of 401(k) participants dip into retirement accounts early despite built in dis-incentives.
+Your 401(k) plan sets the stage for your retirement – but is it ever okay to raid the account before you reach retirement?
+There are penalties in place to discourage taking money out early; however, more than one-third of 401(k) participants dip into retirement accounts early.

 - To pay funeral expenses.